hoplon/javelin/README.md

 Notice how calling `swap!` on cells `a` and `b` individually causes the anonymous cell to print the sum twice–once when `a` is updated and then a second time when `b` is updated.

-When coordinated, transactional updates are desired the Javelin `dosync` macro can be used, like this:
+For coordinated, transactional updates, Javelin provides the `dosync` macro which can be used like this:

 ```clojure
 (defc a 100)